Output Formats¶

 Scanned 23 documents (56,750 words, 201 pages) in 120ms

 Columns are auto-detected based on which metrics have data.
-For example, the "Details" column combines paragraphs, sheets, rows, cells, and slides — only appearing when at least one format produces those metrics.
+For example, the "Details" column combines paragraphs, sheets, rows, cells, and slides and only appears when at least one format produces those metrics.

 JSON Output¶